aboroufar/Hello-word-Web/readme2.md

-In this guide, you will set up a Kubernetes cluster from scratch using Ansible and Kubeadm,

-Your cluster will include the following physical resources:
+In this guide, you will set up a Kubernetes cluster from scratch using Ansible and Kubeadm, your cluster will include the following physical resources:

 ### One master node
 The master node (a node in Kubernetes refers to a server) is responsible for managing the state of the cluster.